viniciusleitempergher/work2home/README.md

 # work2home

-It is an application for searching for residential services.
-The application mechanism works by communicating between two types of users (Client and Provider).
+Application for searching residential services.
+The application operates by facilitating communication between two types of users: Clients and Providers.
 - The client searches for a service through categories and providers registered in their location and requests a quote, saving the provider's response.
 - The provider registers their services by category and location, receives a quote and returns a response to the client.